A guide to human resource metrics

 Benefit and perks metrics

-Offering competitive benefits is extremely important for attracting and retaining top talent for your organization.
-Providing benefits to your workers can improve job satisfaction and employee happiness.
 You must ensure your benefits budget per employee is high to recruit and retain workers, but it should also be realistic and affordable.
-At the same time, you don’t want to contribute to benefits your employees see little value in.
+At the same time, you don't want to contribute to benefits your employees see little value in.
+A low benefit participation rate will hurt your overall budget and can also reflect low employee satisfaction.

-How to calculate benefits and perks expenses
+Calculate benefits and perks expenses

 To calculate benefit and perks expenses, include the following: